 - Review of market research and feedback

-- Undertake consultation with businesses operators and community to inform marketing direction
+- Consultation with business operators and community

-- Develop and begin implementation of a first year marketing plan
+- Implementation of first year marketing plan

 - Review and update campaign progress annually, reporting through to the NSI ETS Implementation Committee